-The LTE is currently working on 5 projects that seek to mitigate threats to the State's wildlife and coincide with the strategies and actions needed to protect and maintain wildlife habitat as outlined in the State of Connecticut's Comprehensive Wildlife Conservation Strategy.
-The Plan states "the most significant threats to Connecticut's land and waterscapes include habitat loss, degradation, and fragmentation from development; changes in land use; and competition from nonnative, invasive species.
+The LTE works on projects that seek to mitigate threats to the State's wildlife and coincide with the strategies and actions needed to protect and maintain wildlife habitat as outlined in the State of Connecticut's Comprehensive Wildlife Conservation Strategy.
+The Plan states "the most significant threats to Connecticut's land and waterscapes include habitat loss, degradation, and fragmentation from development; changes in land use; and competition from non-native, invasive species.
 Other threats include insufficient scientific knowledge regarding wildlife and their habitats (distribution, abundance and condition); the lack of landscape-level conservation; insufficient resources to maintain or enhance wildlife habitat; and public indifference toward conservation."